 Kids’ Food Basket is a nonprofit organization attacking childhood hunger to help young people learn and live well.
-Our mission is to ensure children in our community do not go to bed hungry.
-We began over ten years ago by serving 125 kids each school day through our Sack Supper program and now serve nearly 6,000 kids each day in greater Grand Rapids and Muskegon.
+We began over ten years ago by serving 125 kids each school day through our Sack Supper program and now serve over 6,000 kids each day in greater Grand Rapids and Muskegon.
 Sack Suppers are evening meals that provide a well-rounded nutritious meal —nutrition that’s critical to the development of kids’ brains and bodies.
 Watch a video about Kids' Food Basket fight against childhood hunger.

 With these evening meals, we attack childhood hunger by: